 - Wear your purse across your body with the opening flap against your stomach so that it’s more difficult to get into.
 If you’re carrying a daypack wear it in front, kangaroo-style.

-- If you have the very bad luck of getting in a bad situation, just give them what they want.
+If you have the very bad luck with getting in a bad situation, just give them what they want.

 - DON’T BE A HERO; these people don’t want any problems with you or the police.
 They just want to get the goods (usually a cell phone) and/or cash and get out as soon as possible.
 So don’t argue, don’t fight, just give it to them and tell someone what has happened as soon as possible.

-If you have any other tips you think would be of help to our readers, please send them through, so I can update our list and give you a shout out in my next vlog.
+If you have any other tips you think would be of help to our readers, please send them through, so I can update our list and give you a shout out.